pryv/dev-site/source/getting-started/javascript.md

     state: 'all'
 };

-// This will get a selected set streams;
+// This will get a selected set of streams;
 // the parentId field will override the state field;
 options = {
     parentId: 'valid-stream-id',